About CAPS

 History

-CPS (Czech Polish Slovak Match) has a history going back decades.
-The first edition happened in 1995 with Czechia and Slovakia only; with Poland joining from 2001 on.
-It serves as the final preparation for the students before IMO.
+The annual competition CPS (Czech Polish Slovak Match) has a history going back decades.
+The first edition took place in 1995 with Czechia and Slovakia only; Poland joined from 2001 on.
+It serves as the final preparation for the students before the IMO.

 Format of the competition

-The competition itself consists of two separate competition sessions; on each day the students have 4.5 hours to solve 3 challenging problems.
-From 2024 the format requires 2 additional female competitors from each team.
-This way there are 8 students and 2 team leaders (often former competitors) from each country.
-Minimum 25% female participation is guaranteed.
+The competition itself follows the format of the IMO.
+It consists of two separate sessions; on each day the students have 4.5 hours to solve 3 challenging problems.
+The format of CAPS further requires 2 additional female competitors from each country.

-The organization of the competition is done by the local organizers and the team leaders: this amounts to preparing the problems, taking care of the students, overseeing the competition and organizing the marking process.
-The marking process for each problem is coordinated by a jury consisting of additional volunteers from ISTA (usually PhD students and postdocs).
-During the award presentation, there is an additional talk by an ISTA faculty.
+The organization of the competition is done by the local organizers and team leaders with support from the national olympiads: this amounts to preparing the problems, overseeing the competition and organizing the marking process.
+The marking is coordinated by a jury consisting of additional volunteers from ISTA, usualy PhD students and postdocs.
+During the award presentation, there is an invited research talk by an ISTA faculty member.